yjunechoe/jlmerclusterperm/README.md

 #>   Diet4        3.818298  2.906696  2.254730  2.231461  2.759932  2.389537
 ```

-You can also fit a logistic regression model (produces NaN when response
+Use `family = "binomial"` for 1/0 responses (produces NaN when response
 vector is constant):

 ``` r